TargetSolutions/slate/source/index.html.md

 ## POST /labels

+Create a new crew scheduler label in the system.

 <span class="post">POST</span> /labels

-Create a new crew scheduler label in the system.
-Required fields:
+Required Fields:

 <code>label</code> - the text on the label